 Key Takeaway: VIP 4 is where perks start justifying the activation cost.
-VIP 6 unlocks the extra march queue โ the single most impactful VIP perk.
+VIP 6 unlocks the extra march queue — the single most impactful VIP perk.
 VIP 9 is the realistic ceiling for F2P and low spenders, with a massive jump to +20% construction speed and the first troop stat buff.
+Want to know exactly how long until you hit your next milestone?
+Use the VIP Calculator.

 All stat values and benefits in this guide were verified from in-game VIP screens as of the March 2026 patch.
 If anything changes after an update, drop a comment and I'll update the tables.